astronomer/docs/learn/airflow-weights-and-biases.md

 In this tutorial, you'll learn how to create an Airflow DAG that completes feature engineering, model training, and predictions with the Astro Python SDK and scikit-learn, and registers the model with W&B for evaluation and visualization.

-:::note
+:::info

 This tutorial was developed in partnership with Weights and Biases.
-For a more complex example integration that includes dbt for data transformations, check out ADD LINK TO OTHER POSTS/TUTORIALS HERE.
+For a more complex example integration that includes dbt for data transformations, see ADD LINK TO OTHER POSTS/TUTORIALS HERE.

 :::